AlexanderWiechert/aws-cost-explorer-mcp-server/README.md

-# AWS Cost Explorer MCP
+# AWS Cost Explorer and Amazon Bedrock Model Invocation Logs MCP Server & Client

-A command-line interface and API for interacting with AWS Cost Explorer data through [Anthropic's MCP (Model Control Protocol)](https://www.anthropic.com/news/model-context-protocol).
+An MCP server for getting AWS spend data via Cost Explorer and Amazon Bedrock usage data via [`Model invocation logs`](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html) in Amazon Cloud Watch through [Anthropic's MCP (Model Control Protocol)](https://www.anthropic.com/news/model-context-protocol).

+You can run the MCP server locally and access it via the Claude Desktop or you could also run a Remote MCP server on Amazon EC2 and access it via a MCP client built into a LangGraph Agent.

 ### Demo video